bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 * `SqlAlchemyUnitOfWorkManager` is meant to hold logic about when to create new database sessions and when to re-use existing ones
 * `SqlAlchemyUnitOfWork` is the actual context manager that holds the logic for commits, rollbacks, and publishing events atomically.

-But do we really need classes for all three?
+But can we make things a little simpler?
 SqlAlchemy itself already manages sessions for us.
 Perhaps we could just have one model for the database, and another for the units of work?